fairliereese/lab_pipelines/README.md

 # lab_pipelines
-Pipelines for analyzing data for different protocols in the Mortazavi lab
+Pipelines for processing / analyzing data for different protocols in the Mortazavi lab